Lime (transportation company): Australia

 In June 2020, the Australian Competition & Consumer Commission found that Lime covered up at least 50 incidents on its scooters that resulted in injuries such as broken bones and damaged teeth.

+USA

-San Francisco, USA
+San Francisco

 In September 2018, Lime sued San Francisco for denying Lime a permit.
 Lime had been operating in San Francisco without permission and received a cease-and-desist letter.

-Milwaukee, USA
+Milwaukee

 Scooters were initially banned in Milwaukee when Bird Rides Inc. started their scooter business without permission.
 Wisconsin's Governor Tony Evers signed a bill July 11, 2019 regulating scooters.
 Shortly after the Governor's decision, Lime began operating in Milwaukee in a pilot program, until the city again halted scooter rentals because of complaints about riders riding on sidewalks.
 Lime wanted to increase its fleet of 500 scooters in the Milwaukee area but were denied permission.

+London, UK

+London Mayor

+Complaints about the use of Lime bikes has risen, especially as improper parking obstructing pedestrians is widespread.
+London Mayor Sir Sadiq Khan has said that it is "great that more and more Londoners are cycling, but it's the Wild West...Regulation has not caught up with the pace of people's desire to use cycle hire bikes."

+"One council has a certain set of rules, another council doesn't allow the bikes, another council has a different set of rules.
+We should have one system across London and we are lobbying the government to have a pan-London system of regulation," he added.

+Wandsworth

+In 2022, the leader of London's Wandsworth Council, Simon Hogg, wrote to the CEO of Lime Bikes drawing attention to the issues caused by e-bikes.
+The following year the council stated that insufficient action has been taken by the company to resolve the issue.

+Hogg stated: “We receive daily complaints about Lime Bikes blocking pavements, and when I raised this with the company last year they said they would be taking steps to solve this problem.
+Unfortunately the actions they have taken have not ensured sustained improvements in the situation and removing Lime Bikes obstructing pavements continues to be necessary.”
+This issue has yet to be resolved.

+Westminster

+Westminster City Council has repeatedly called for the government to introduce legislation to address the limited regulatory powers to manage dockless bike schemes in England.
+In October 2023 Councillor Paul Dimoldenberg, cabinet member for City Management and Air Quality, said; “The popularity of hire e-bikes has exploded over the last year, but unfortunately the council has received many complaints about bikes being left in the middle of the pavement creating a safety hazard for pedestrians.”